Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/authentication.md

 :fontawesome-solid-wrench: **authentication.secret.key**

 The secret key which is used to prove to the Local Cloud's ServiceRegistry that this authentication is trusted.
-This secret key must be present in the Service Registry **authenticator.secret.keys** structure.
+This secret key must be present in the ServiceRegistry **authenticator.secret.keys** structure.

 :fontawesome-solid-wrench: **enable.management.filter**